mdfardinxyz/Deep-Learning-Higgs-Boson-Dataset-/README.md

-## Training a Neural Network for Processing Higgs Boson Dataset
+## Training of a Neural Network for Processing Higgs Boson Dataset

 ### Abstract